CamDavidsonPilon/lifelines/docs/Survival Regression.rst

     -log2(p) of ll-ratio test = 17.35
     """

-Formulas can be used to create interactions, encode categorical variables, create splines, and so on.
+Formulas can be used to create interactions, encode categorical variables, create basis splines, and so on.
 The formulas used are (almost) the same as what's available in R and statsmodels.

 Interpretation